Glen Campbell Live (1969 album)

 Glen Campbell Live is the first live album by American musician Glen Campbell, released by Capitol Records in 1969 (see 1969 in music).
 The album features live performances of most of Campbell's hits up to that point.
 Conspicuously absent are "Galveston" and "Wichita Lineman".
+The entire album was recorded live with the exception of "(Sittin' On) The Dock of the Bay" which for unknown reasons was the same studio version from Campbell's 1968 Wichita Lineman album, albeit with reverb and audience effects added to mimic a live performance.